Duration: 35 hours per week, May – August 2017

-Location: Northampton, MA (with travel throughout the Connecticut River Basin)
+Location: Northampton, MA with travel throughout the Connecticut River Watershed

 Housing: Housing will not be provided.
 Students are responsible for finding their own housing.